Whiteknight/Rosella/libraries/container.md

 ### Container.Argument

+`Rosella.Container.Argument` is a type that is used to fetch an argument value when calling a function, constructor, or method.
+This is an abstract parent type and should not be used directly.
+Use a subclass instead.

 ### Container.Argument.Instance

+`Rosella.Container.Argument.Instance` is an Argument type that provides a literal instance value to be used as an argument.

 ### Container.Argument.Resolver

+`Rosella.Container.Argument.Resolver` is an Argument type that takes a type key or alias name to lookup in the current container.

 ### Container.LifetimeManager

+`Rosella.Container.LifetimeManager` objects are used to control and manage the lifetime of objects resolved through the container.
+For instance, calling the resolve method on the container more than once with the same type name may return new instances or pre-existing instances, depending on the specifics of the lifetime manager object associated with that type.

+This is an abstract parent type.
+Use a subclass instead.

 ### Container.LifetimeManager.Permanent

+The `Rosella.Container.LifetimeManager.Permanent` type keeps a permanent reference to a single instance once it has been resolved the first time.
+All subsequent requests to resolve that type will use the same instance.

 ### Container.LifetimeManager.Thread

+The `Rosella.Container.LifetimeManager.Thread` is similar to the Permanent lifetime manager except it creates unique instances for each Parrot Thread.
+This type is currently unimplemented until Parrot adds threading support.

 ### Container.LifetimeManager.Transient

+The `Rosella.Container.LifettimeManager.Transient` type is the default registration behavior.
+No references are stored, and a new instance is created fresh and returned every time the container is asked to resolve one.

 ### Container.Option

+`Rosella.Container.Option` objects implement various initialization behaviors and other behaviors.
+Any number of options can be specified for a given type, and those behaviors are all executed during resolution by the Resolver unless the LifetimeManager provides a pre-existing and pre-configured instance to use instead.

+This type is an abstract parent class.
+Use a subclass instead.

 ### Container.Option.Attribute

+`Rosella.Container.Option.Attribute` initializers are used to set an attribute value on the new instance.

 ### Container.Option.Initializer

+`Rosella.Container.Option.Initializer` objects are used to execute an initialization callback function on the new instance to perform arbitrary work.

 ### Container.Option.Method

+`Rosella.Container.Option.Method` initializers are used to call a method on the new instance.

 ### Container.Option.Property

+`Rosella.Container.Option.Property` initializers are used to set a property value on the new instance.

+### Container.Resolver

+`Rosella.Container.Resolver` objects are used to create a new, unconfigured instance of the requested type.
+Resolvers can create new instances using a variety of techniques.

+During type resolution, the Resolver asks the associated Lifetime Manager if there are any existing instances which can be reused.
+If so, the Lifetime Manager returns an existing instance.
+Otherwise, the Resolver creates one and executes its list of initializer Options on the new instance.

+This is an abstract parent type.
+Use a subclass instead.

 ### Container.Resolver.Factory

+`Rosella.Container.Resolver.Factory` uses an existing factory object to create an instance of the requested type.
+The factory object, the name of the method to call to obtain a new instance, and an optional list of Argument objects to pass to that method must be provided.

 ### Container.Resolver.FactoryMethod

+`Rosella.Container.Resolver.FactoryMethod` uses a factory method callback to create an instance of the requested type.
+The factory method is a 0-arity Sub which will be given no arguments and must return exactly one object: the requested instance.

+### Container.Resolver.Instance

+The `Rosella.Container.Resolver.Instance` resolver type takes a pre-existing instance and returns that same exact instance every time an object of that type is requested.

+Notice that the Instance resolver and the Permanent lifetime manager do almost exactly the same thing.
+The key difference is that the Instance Resolver takes an instance up front that must be created *before* the registration.
+The Permanent lifetime manager will allow the resolver to lazily create an instance the first time it is requested and will cache that instance there after.

 ### Container.Resolver.Type

+The `Rosella.Container.Resolver.Type` resolver uses a Type object and normal Rosella (winxed-style) constructor behavior to create a new object.
+Arguments may be provided which will be passed to the default constructor.

 ### Container.Resolver.TypeConstructor

+The `Rosella.Container.Resolver.TypeConstructor` is similar to the Type resolver except it gives you the ability to specify a constructor by name and pass in a list of Argument objects to it.

 ## Examples